 Various volunteer committees oversee financial practices and the allocation of the funds we raise.

-A paid staff made up of the President/CEO, three full-time employees, and one part-time employee operates United Way of Sumner County on a day-to-day basis.
+A paid staff made up of the President/CEO, one full-time employee, and two part-time employees operates United Way of Sumner County on a day-to-day basis.

 Our volunteer network is a key reason why our administrative and fundraising costs are among the lowest of any nonprofit.
 More of your contribution goes directly to help people right here in Sumner County.

 Are United Ways related?

 There are 1,400 community-based United Ways across the United States and another 500 United Ways internationally, and each is separately incorporated and independently governed by local volunteers.
 Many of these organizations are similar in their mission and structure, but some are very different.

 We pay a voluntary membership contribution for the rights to use the United Way name and logo, and support broader community impact goals through United Way Worldwide, an umbrella organization that attacks the same problems on a national and global level, and provides guidance, training and development services to local United Ways.
 These dues are one percent of each dollar contributed.